502 Ukulele Learning: Exploring the Relationships Between Music and Learning

 - How music might enhance your practices

 Novice to advanced designers, developers, project managers, and managers.

 Jane Bozarth, the director of research for The eLearning Guild, is a veteran classroom trainer who transitioned to eLearning in the late 1990s and has never looked back.
 In her previous job as leader of the State of North Carolina’s award-winning eLearning program, Jane specialized in finding low-cost ways of providing online training solutions.
 She is the author of several books, including eLearning Solutions on a Shoestring, Social Media for Trainers, and Show Your Work: The Payoffs and How-To's of Working Out Loud.
 Jane holds a doctorate in training and development and was awarded the Guild Master Award in 2013 for her accomplishments and contributions to the eLearning community.

-Shawn Rosler, a lead analyst and project manager for Geisinger Health Systems, has been an instructional designer and developer of dynamic, interactive, and highly efficient computer and web-based training for over 10 years; he’s also a frequent contributor to industry-based publications.
+Shawn Rosler is an instructional designer for RedNucleus.
+A developer of dynamic, interactive, and highly efficient computer and web-based training for over 10 years; he’s also a frequent contributor to industry-based publications.
 From adult learning theory to the real-world application of converting instructor-led training to a computer or web base, he is an evangelist for economic effectiveness.